Vehrik/FarOut/Characters/3-Traits.md

     purchase and store Volume to integrate into the Trait at a later time, but you need to get Spliced to do so.

-    You may split the Volume between multiple projectiles, but the Damage of the Trait must be split such that each projectile has at least 1 point of Damage/Capacity Damage.
+    You may split the Volume between multiple projectiles, but the Damage and Range of the Trait must be split such that each projectile has at least 1 point of Damage/Capacity Damage.
 Each projectiles implies a single object with which the Damage or Capacity Damage properties will apply to whatever it touches and be rendered unusable on impact.

     Having an Integrity property leads to the missile being left whole on impact unless it is intentionally destroyed.
-The Trait's Products have an Momentum equivalent to that of the Integrity, but additional Momentum can be bought as well.
-The Product's Break Difficulty is equivalent to its Integrity + Momentum of the Trait.
+The Trait's Products have an Momentum equivalent to that of the Integrity, but this does not factor into how much Damage is dealt by the Trait directly.

     There will always be sufficient forensic information leftover to determine the type of weapon used and to match the damage to your Trait if they were